 - Measure at the same time every day.
 Many doctors will recommend taking your BP in the morning and evening.
 Don’t take your BP right after you wake up.

 - Take more than one reading and track your results.
 Take two or three readings about one minute apart.
-Some Omron devices do this automatically and then give you an average of your readings.
+Some OMRON devices do this automatically and then give you an average of your readings.
 Take your monitor with you to doctor appointments.
-Some monitors will also let you share your results with your doctor from your mobile device.
+Some monitors called, “wireless” or “connected,” will allow you to store, track and share your results with your doctor from your mobile device.